Qumulo/getting-started-guide/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-persistent-storage.md

 1. On the **AWS** tab and, in the **Download the required files** section, select the Qumulo Core version that you want to deploy and then download the corresponding {% if page.deployment == "cfn" %}CloudFormation template{% elsif page.deployment == "tf" %}Terraform configuration{% endif %}, Debian package, and host configuration file.

 1. Within your S3 bucket prefix, create the `qumulo-core-install` directory.
 Within this directory, create another directory with the Qumulo Core version as its name.
-The following is an example path:
+For example:

    ```
    my-s3-bucket-name/my-s3-bucket-prefix/qumulo-core-install/7.2.3.2